bulatsir/haproxy_keepalived/README.md

 # haproxy_keepalived
-Playbook to setting up HA cluster with haproxy loadbalancer in TCP mode with Keepalived
+Playbook to setting up MinIO S3 HA cluster with haproxy loadbalancer in TCP mode with Keepalived

 inventory is an example